 February 18, 1990 – Belize (Central America)

 Our Eastern Airlines plane was delayed, so we arrived a day late in Belize City.
-It took me 8 hours to fly there from the Midwest through Miami.
-It was great to leave the snow behind and step off the plane into 90 degree heat!
+It took me eight hours to fly there from the Midwest through Miami.
+It was great to leave the snow behind and step off the plane into 90-degree heat.
 The mission leader, Larry, who also led the Honduras mission in 1989, met us at the airport.
-It took two hours for Dr Pete to get his surgical equipment through customs.
-The airline lost my checked luggage again, like when I went to Honduras, but this time my carry on bag was well packed!
-I brought enough dried food for 2 weeks, 3 pairs of scrubs, toiletries, swim suit, my blood pressure cuff, stethoscope, and gospels of John to hand out.
+It took two hours for Dr. Pete to get his surgical equipment through customs.
+The airline lost my checked luggage again, like when I went to Honduras, but this time my carry on bag was well packed.
+I brought enough dried food for two weeks, three pairs of scrubs, toiletries, swimsuit, my blood pressure cuff, stethoscope, and gospels of John to hand out.

 We boarded the bus and bumped along until we arrived at Silk Grass Village.
 For some reason, they didn’t know we were coming, so the residents helped us set up the clinic in the community building.
 The people are very friendly and speak British English, so I’m having a little trouble understanding their accent.
 I found two children who would like to be pen pals with my Bible Club children back home, so that was fun!
 A kind lady made stew for us for lunch which we ate in her kitchen.
 Their homes are built on stilts and have shuttered windows without screens.
 The mosquitoes are plentiful and biting!
 We saw about 50 patients in the clinic today, so it was quiet compared to the clinics in Honduras.
 But I guess that isn’t too bad, considering they didn’t know we were coming!

 Next post, I will continue to tell you about our other clinic days.
-My flexibility was tested to the limit in this rather rough start to this mission trip between the delayed plane, lost luggage, and difficult sleeping quarters.
-It seems like adjusting to frequent change is a way of life.
+My flexibility was tested to the limit in this challenging start to this mission trip between the delayed plane, lost luggage, and infested sleeping quarters.
+Adjusting to frequent change is a way of life.
 The one constant is the Lord Jesus Christ.

-These verses in Hebrews 13:5-6, 8 have comforted and encouraged me so many times:
+These verses have comforted and encouraged me so many times:

 From what I have read, Belize has made good progress in their infrastructure since I was there in 1990.
-It has now become a popular retirement place for expats because of its warm location on the Caribbean Sea and being an English speaking nation.
+It has now become a popular retirement place for expats because of its warm location on the Caribbean Sea and is the only English speaking nation in Central America.